 Fans and contestants interact throughout on social media, and the introduction of DragCon was designed in particular to allow easier access for fans to their favorite performers, but also to suppliers who can grow their business and the presence of drag culture.

 This is important, because fans themselves can become stars through their makeup tutorials, video editing skills or commentary.
-The ultimate prize, competing on the show, is accessible to anyone, and RuPaul has built an infrastructure to prepare people to get there which has also created jobs and conversation.
+The ultimate prize, competing on the show, is in some ways accessible to everyone.